Frequently Asked Questions:

 Where do therapy sessions take place?

 I can work with children in school, in your home, in a playground or in a clinic centre depending on circumstances.
 Typically I work in schools and so sessions will usually be “pull out” style (I will collect your child from the classroom and take them to our session space and return them at the end).
 This means I might do occasional observations in the classroom or playground if there is a reason to but the majority of our time will be in a private room on a 1:1 basis in within the school or in your home.
+For this reason I maintain up to date Enhanced Police clearance documentation every 2 years and try to be as transparent as possible with you about who I am and what we do.
+Importantly, if you, your child or I feel uncomfortable, safety and felt-safety are the priority so we will adjust as necessary to find a space everyone feels good in.

 7